quietvoid/dovi_tool/README.md

 * `dovi_tool extract-rpu video.hevc`
 * FEL to MEL example: `dovi_tool -m 1 extract-rpu video.hevc`

+Build artifacts can be found in the Github Actions.
 More features may or may not be added in the future.